colcon/colcon.readthedocs.org/reference/discovery-arguments.rst

   The default value is ``.``.
-  In a workspace root the subdirectories other than ``src`` (commonly ``build``, ``install``, ``log``) contain a ``COLCON_IGNORE`` marker file which makes them being ignored.
+  In a workspace root the subdirectories other than ``src`` (commonly ``build``, ``install``, ``log``) contain a ``COLCON_IGNORE`` marker file which causes them to be ignored.

 .. _discovery-args_metas_arg: